spatie/laravel-onboard/README.md

 ### Example middleware

-If you want to ensure that your user is redirected to the next unfinished onboarding step, whenever they access your web application, you can use the following middleware as a starting point:
+If you want to ensure that your User is redirected to the next unfinished onboarding step, whenever they access your web application, you can use the following middleware as a starting point:

 ```php
 <?php